-How to Install Exalate for ServiceNow on Docker?
+How to Install Exalate for ServiceNow on Docker

 You can host Exalate for Servicenow on your own server.
 To do so, you need to install Exalate on Docker.

-How to Install Exalate for ServiceNow?
+How to Install Exalate for ServiceNow

-1. Create a directory that would hold the docker-compose file:
+Create a directory to hold the docker-compose file:

 cd ~